jpedro77/jpedro77/README.md

 ### :man_technologist: Aboute Me
 - :bulb: I'm a Full Stack Developer from Brazil, I really like technology and science, I always try to learn something every day.
-- :mortar_board:I'm currently studying Software Engineering at Universidade Estácio de Sá.
+- :mortar_board: I'm currently studying Software Engineering at Universidade Estácio de Sá.
 - :seedling: I'm on track for learning more about Cloud Architecture.
 - :video_game: In my free time, I stay with my family, play PC and Mobile games, watch TV series and movies, listen to music and read.